-- Propeller ventilation. - A propeller which has an incorrect pitch or diameter. - Propeller hub slippage. - Outboard mounted too high on the transom. - Tilting the outboard out beyond a vertical position. - Cavitation of the propeller due to rough water or obstruction in the boat hull.
+- Outboard mounted too high on the transom. - Worn jet pump impeller or liner. - Incorrect jet pump impeller clearance adjustment. - Tilting the outboard out beyond a vertical position. - · Cavitation of the impeller due to rough water or obstruction in the boat hull. - Blockage of the water intake.

-When the engine over-speed limiter is activated, the engine timing will be momentarily retarded to decrease the engine speed.
-Excessive over-speed (above 5700 RPM) will result in cutout of the cylinders ignition to prevent operation above this limit.
+When the engine over-speed limiter is activated, it will reduce ignition voltage to momentarily decrease the engine speed.
+Excessive over-speed (above 5700 RPM) will result in cutout of the cylinders to prevent operation above this limit.

-Power Trim And Tilt (If equipped)
+Power Trim And Tilt

-Your outboard has a trim/tilt control called Power Trim.
+The outboard has a trim/tilt control called power trim.
 This enables the operator to easily adjust the position of the outboard by pressing the trim switch.
 Moving the outboard in closer to the boat transom is called trimming in or down.
 Moving the outboard further away from the boat transom is called trimming out or up.
 The term trim generally refers to the adjustment of the outboard within the first 20° range of travel.
 This is the range used while operating your boat on plane.
 The term tilt is generally used when referring to adjusting the outboard further up out of the water.
 With the engine turned off, the outboard can be tilted out of the water.
-At low idle speed, the outboard can also be tilted up past the trim range to permit, for example, shallow water operation.
+At low speed, the outboard can also be tilted part the trim range to permit, for example, shallow water operation.